'Menopause The Musical' comes to Venice

 Performances are Tuesdays through Saturdays at 7:30 p.m. and Wednesdays and Sundays at 2 p.m.
 Additional 2 p.m. matinees are scheduled for Saturdays Jan.
 18, Jan.
 25 and Feb.
 1.

 Venice Theatre is located at 140 W. Tampa Ave., on the island in Venice.
-Box office hours are from 10 a.m. to 4 p.m.
+Box office hours are from 10 a.m.-4 p.m.
 Monday through Friday and one hour before show time.

 “Menopause The Musical” is sponsored by Gulf Coast Community Foundation, The Ehrhart Family Foundation, Eric Styren and David Towne, James and Joanne Williams, Steve and Redenta Picazio and Dennis and Ruthanne Neeser.